-This Physical Therapist Assistant (PTA) program at River Valley Community College is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: accreditation@apta.org; website: www.capteonline.org.
+This Physical Therapist Assistant (PTA) program at River Valley Community College is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fair-fax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: accreditation@apta.org; website: www.capteonline.org.
+If needing to contact the program/institution directly, please call (603) 542-7744 extension 5419 or email lclute@ccsnh.edu.

-The PTA program prepares students to work with injured, ill or debilitated patients in various settings under the direction and supervision of a licensed physical therapist.
-The program also prepares students for the PTA licensure examination in the student's respective state of jurisdiction.
+The PTA program prepares students to work under the direction and supervision of a licensed physical therapist.
+The program also prepares students for the PTA licensure examination in the student's respective state or jurisdiction.
+Job opportunities for PTAs can be found across the country and include a variety of different settings.
+From outpatient clinics to long term care facilities, PTAs can find part time and full time work in variety of working environments.
+100% of our PTA graduates report having a job within six months of passing their licensing exam.

-Job opportunities exist for PTAs across the United States in a variety of settings.
-The most common job settings for the PTA include a PT's out-patient private practice and a skilled care/long term care facility.
-Graduates report an increase in the part-time job market at this time.